Kolong-Meja/search-cli/README.md

 ![SEARCH_v1](https://github.com/Kolong-Meja/search-cli/assets/90602095/7c957267-d608-4720-aa5e-f37736a68dca)

 Search CLI is a personal project created by Faisal Ramadhan or myself.
 This project was built using the Python programming language.
-At the time of its creation, this CLI was only useful for finding the desired file according to the initial directory, but over time I started adding several new commands, such as Create, Read, and Delete.
+At the time of its creation, this CLI was only useful for finding the desired file according to the initial directory, but over time I started adding several new commands, such as Create, Read, Write and Delete.
 All of these commands have their own purpose and function.

 > **Warning**
 This project does not support yet for Windows and Mac operating system.